 Uniform can be ordered online through Nationwide School Uniforms.
-Some items are available via our School Office or from The Grantham Clothing Company, London Road, Grantham.
 Many items of non-personalised uniform (such as grey trousers and white shirts) are also available at most supermarkets.
-Book bags, water bottles and woolly hats are available through our School Office.
+Book bags, red ties and woolly hats are available through our School Office.

 - Red tie

-- Red gingham dresses and white polo shirts may be worn during the summer term
+- Summer term only - red gingham dresses and white polo shirts may be worn

 Black sensible shoes (not trainers) should be worn all year.
 Sensible boots may be worn in bad weather but dry shoes need to be brought to wear indoors.

 All clothing (including footwear) should be labelled with the owner’s name.